VAGAS-com/os_experience/README.md

-# OsExperiment
+# OsExperience

-This project is based on the [EsExperiment](https://github.com/VAGAScom/os_experiment/blob/master/README.md).
+This project is based on the [EsExperiment](https://github.com/VAGAScom/os_experience/blob/master/README.md).

 Easy way to create and modify documents on the fly before indexing in OpenSearch.